wdblair/packitup/README.md

 At run-time, the bitcode is extracted and ran through the LLVM JIT, which is statically linked with the executable.

+llvm/functionpass
+====

+A proof-of-concept of encryption with function-level granularity.
+Uses LLVM's JIT and Pass Framework to package malware in such a way that each function is decrypted, run, and re-encrypted separately at runtime.

 r2
 ==